dictybase-playground/dev-notes/README.md

 3. Upgrade your chart

 *Quick workflow:*
-1. Build it in your machine with any tag
+1. Build it in your machine with any tag (i.e. `docker build -t eric/user-exp:dev1 .`)
 2. Push it to the Minikube Docker daemon (activate with `eval $(minikube docker-env)`)
 3. Upgrade your chart with that particular tag
-- `helm install [CHART] --namespace dictybase --set [ARGS] --set image.tag=latest --setimage.pullPolicy=IfNotPresent`
+- `helm install [CHART] --namespace dictybase [ARGS] --set image.repository=eric/user-exp --set image.tag=dev1 --setimage.pullPolicy=IfNotPresent`

 **Dev/prod workflow:**
 1. Push to `develop` -> new image -> pull and test in minikube